 Activity/Facility Recreation Development Natural Wilderness Improved Campsites.
 Permanent site clearings that may include tent platforms, hardened campsites, fire pits, shelters, picnic tables, sanitary facilities, and interpretive displays.
-Compatible as developed and/or maintained by DPOR.
+Compatible as developed and maintained or concessioned by DPOR.
 Same as Recreation Development Compatible, if developed for public safety, resource protection, or to avoid conflicts with wildlife.
 Public Use Cabins, Yurts, and Shelters.
 Small, permanent or temporary structures available for use by the general public.
-Typically these are available on a reservation system.
+Typically, these are available on a reservation system.
 Compatible as developed and maintained or concessioned by DPOR.
 Public use cabins are not compatible in alpine vegetated areas.
-Same as Recreation Development Same as Recreation Development Visitor Information Facilities and Signage.
+Structures associated with activities under 11 AAC 18.040 are compatible if removable upon revocation of the authorizing permit and if consistent with park management intent for the area.
+Same as Recreation Development Compatible only if developed for public safety, or to reduce adverse impacts on area resources and values.
+Visitor Information Facilities and Signage.
 Structures where the public can learn about and obtain information on the park, its resources, recreation opportunities, advisories and regulations.
-Compatible as developed and/or maintained by DPOR.
-Same as Recreation Development Not Compatible, except for directional or informational signs.
+Compatible as developed and maintained or concessioned by DPOR.
+Same as Recreation Development Incompatible, except for directional or informational signs.
 Trails.
 Designated, maintained trails described in the park's trail management plan including foot, motorized, equestrian, bike and other multipurpose trails.
 Compatible as developed and/or maintained by DPOR.
 See the Chugach State Park Trail Management Plan for more detailed guidance.
 Same as Recreation Development Compatible as developed by DPOR except for motorized trails.
 Boat Launch Sites.
 Designated access sites where boats may be put into lakes and rivers.
-Compatible Same as Recreation Development Compatible only for non- motorized boat access on park lakes and rivers.
-Gates and Traffic Control Devices.
-Placements to control or limit certain means of access on park lands.
-Compatible as developed and maintained by DPOR.
-A permit is required for private entities that may want to place a gate on park land.
-Same as Recreation Development Not Compatible
+Compatible as developed and maintained or concessioned by DPOR.
+Same as Recreation Development Compatible only for non- motorized boat access on park lakes and rivers.

-From 11 AAC 12.140
+4 From 11 AAC 12.140